wavemaker/docs/learn/react-native/publish-expo-module-and-use-in-wavemaker-project.md

 ### Enabling and Disabling App Preview on Demand

-Some apps may require the ability to enable or disable screen capture only in certain situations i.e. on demand.
+Some apps may require the ability to enable or disable app preview only in certain situations i.e. on demand.
+For example, some users may want to disable app previews when their device is locked or when the app is in the background to prevent sensitive information from being displayed.

 The following is the code snippet for the above mockup: